charlemanxD/SafeSpace/README.md

 npm run dev # (Starts the Vite development server)
 ```

-'The application should now be accessible at http://localhost:5173 (or the port specified by Vite).'
+`The application should now be accessible at http://localhost:5173 (or the port specified by Vite).`

 ---